Vinny-Bass/microservices/manual-poc/Readme.md

 - **Event Bus Service**: Acts as a communication layer among services.
 Whenever an event is published (like `PostCreation`), it broadcasts that event to all other services.

+### Infra Layer

+Each service has his own k8s deployment file, each deployment file contains a Deployment config with a reference to the container we are pulling the image from, and a service exposing that service to other services via an ClusterIP.

+In order to our front-end service receives traffic from the external world we use a Load balancer that will redirect the traffic to an `Ingress Controller` inside our cluster that will be responsible for distribute the request into our pods.
+The `Ingress Controller` that we are using is called [Ingress-Nginx Controller](https://kubernetes.github.io/ingress-nginx/deploy/).
 ### Blog-Client

 The `blog-client` directory contains a React application which serves as the frontend of the blog.
 It communicates with the various services to fetch, display, and send data to the backend.